 Supplements

-The research is mixed on whether or not targeted supplementation at the first sign of cold symptoms is beneficial.
+The research is mixed on whether or not targeted supplementation (such as with zinc) at the first sign of cold symptoms is beneficial.
 We know excessive supplements can be wasteful, and often unnecessary.
 In the case of water-soluble vitamin C, for example, excess is quickly excreted.
 Supplements can also interact with medications and affect you in unexpected ways.
-If you take them regularly, be sure to let your doctor know.
+And if you take them regularly, be sure to let your doctor know.

 Exercise

 There is plenty of research that highlights the role exercise plays in supporting a strong immune system.
 Exercise fights bacteria, boosts our defenses, and helps manage stress.
-Investigators have found that exercise even strengthens our immune system to lessen the effects of COVID-19.
 The standard recommendation is moderate to vigorous exercise for 30-60 minutes several days a week.
-Be sure to take rest days too!
+Be sure to take rest days, too.
+And if you’re already under the weather, don’t overdo physical activity.
+If it feels like too much, it probably is.

 Stress

 It’s not surprising that there’s a connection between stress and lowered immunity.
 And it certainly makes sense that a stressed body is a weak one.
 Daily mindfulness, meditation, breathing exercises, and yoga are all beneficial ways to control stress.
-Try any of these apps to help stress-relieving activities become part of your daily routine in no time.
+Try any of these apps to help stress-relieving activities become part of your daily routine.
+And don’t forget that rest and sleep are important for a body and mind under stress.